jwilger/kookaburra/README.markdown

       end
     end

-The content of your application's APIDriver should consist mainly of mappings between discrete actions and HTTP requests to the specified URL paths.
+The content of your application's APIClient should consist mainly of mappings between discrete actions and HTTP requests to the specified URL paths.